Sakiroo

-Life
+Biography

 Sakiroo received no formal education as an artist.
 He said that due to not having a lot of childhood toys, he drew faces of his favorite characters on paper and fashioned them into an origami type of story to play with.
 He began earning money for his drawings when he was twenty.
 His first jobs were "special dot mini character" designs for the internet communities for Neowiz "SayClub" and "Avatar" in 2000, and for SK Communications and Cyworld "Mini-rooms" during 2003-2007.
 In 2005, he posed as an "artist" model for clothing brand MLB Korea, and along with his artwork, in an ad for KT&G.

 For a book cover project in Singapore, artists were asked to choose a book that had been influential to them.
 He chose Stephen R. Covey's "Principle-Centered Leadership," which he said played an important part in determining his life’s path.
 "Despite having no formal training in art, he left a nine-year career in the corporate sector to realise his dream of becoming an artist."